 To date, previous exploration has indicated a noncompliant resource estimate from Penoles in the order of 62 million tonnes grading at approximately 1% for copper (62,000 tonnes of copper) and from Mantos Blancos, an estimate of 600,000 tonnes grading at approximately 2.7 g/t of gold (52,000 ounces of gold).

 In January 2012, the Company renegotiated an accelerated acquisition of 100 per cent. of the Eureka project, achieving a saving of US$1.3 million versus the original staggered acquisition price.
 Accordingly, the Company is now the sole owner and operator and has total discretion over all exploration expenditure on the project.
-On 15 August 2011, the Company announced that it had completed Phase I of its initial exploration programme in relation to the evaluation of historical data and the generation of a geographic information system (GIS) database.
+The Company has previously announced that it has completed Phase I of its initial exploration programme in relation to the evaluation of historical data and the generation of a geographic information system (GIS) database.
 This included the identification of encouraging geophysical responses with zones of high electrical chargeability and resistivity, which shall provide additional targets for the Company’s planned ongoing exploration programme.
-Work is currently progressing on an environmental base line study, along with the preparation of statutory Environmental & Social Impact Assessments and Hydrogeological Reports, which when completed will be submitted to the Provincial authorities, prior to receiving permits to enable the commencement of Phase II of our exploration programme during the latter part of 2012.

 Argentina’s COVID situation in 2020 and 2021 discouraged prospective investors from visiting Argentina but now that Foreign Nationals are permitted to visit Argentina the Company intends to focus on securing a joint venture partner and or conducting exploration on the Eureka project.

 28 October 2022